miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Race: Orc
 - Has Perk: True
 - Class: Academic
-- Quote: _*“From the moment I understood the weakness of my flesh I've found myself craving the strength and certainty of mythril” - Francisca.*_
+- Quote: _*“From the moment I understood the weakness of my flesh I’ve found myself craving the strength and certainty of mythril” - Francisca.*_
 - Has: Francisca has Augmentation 5, Metallurgy 5, Runes 4, Advanced Golemancy 3, and several high-end prostheses
 - Positive: + A master of her craft
 - Positive: + A veteran of many difficult campaigns, she wont fight these days, but she can still coach you